Affiliate links on Android Authority may earn us a commission. Learn more.

 Like Super AMOLED, a Super LCD display also incorporates the touchscreen.
 There is no “air gap” between the outer glass and the display element, which means it has similar benefits to Super AMOLED.

 Retina, Super Retina, and Super Retina XDR displays

 Samsung isn’t the only company that is good at marketing, there is another!
 Apple has coined the term “Retina” for its displays.
 The term was first used for its smartphones with the launch of the iPhone 4, as it offered a significantly greater pixel density (over 300 ppi) when compared to the iPhone 3GS.
 Later came Retina HD, which applies to iPhones with at least a 720p screen resolution.

 Not all Retina displays use OLED.
-Although the MacBook Pro is marketed with a “Retina” display, as you can see from the magnified image above, it is a regular LCD, even if it uses the latest Apple silicon.
+Although the MacBook Air and MacBook Pro are marketed with a “Retina” display, as you can see from the magnified image above, it is a regular LCD, even if it uses the latest Apple silicon.

 Color accuracy and display resolution